joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/15/world/asia/india-russian-woman-cave.html

 **England recall Dawson after eight-year absence for fourth Test at Old Trafford**\
-`The 35-year-old played the most recent of his three Tests against South Africa in 2017 but comes in for the injured Shoaib Bashir`\
+`The 35-year-old played the most recent of his three Tests against South Africa in 2017 but comes in for the injured Shoaib Bashir.`\
 https://nytimes.com/athletic/6494810/2025/07/15/england-dawson-bashir-old-trafford/

 **What We Know About the U.S. Deal for a Weapons Pipeline to Ukraine**\